LUCAS® Aerobic wastewater treatment

 In its most typical design, the LUCAS® Cyclic Activated Sludge consists of 3 hydraulically interconnected tanks with common walls and identical configuration.
 Each tank alternates (cyclic) one of the 3 processes of biological wastewater treatment: accumulation, regeneration and sedimentation.

-Improved settling with LUCAS® AGS
+Improved settling with LUCAS® DS

-The LUCAS® AGS system's compact design significantly
+The LUCAS® DS system's compact design significantly

 reduces the footprint, making it suitable for space-constrained